How can we help students to LOVE reading?

 - See “5-Finger Rule Poster” in the Download Zone.

 - Teachers should also make students aware of their reading level early in the year and help them identify books based on that reading level; they should help students monitor their reading levels throughout the year.
-See Guided Reading page for more information on how to assess and track student reading levels.
 See Recommended Reading page, too.

 How can we inspire students to fall in love with books?

-- Teachers at Paterson Charter School for Science and Technology designed a course called "STRATEGIC READING & WRITING," a semester-long elective meant to help students fall in love with reading.
+- Teachers at Paterson Charter School for Science and Technology (PCSST) designed a course called "STRATEGIC READING & WRITING," a semester-long elective meant to help students fall in love with reading.
 So far, the results have been remarkable.
 Here are some of the fun, creative ways that teachers have hooked students on reading: "Book Commercials"...
 "Response Journals or Break-up Letters"...
 "Speed Dating with a Book" ...
 "Weekend Date with a Book."
 Many thanks to Allison Miller and Tricia Lindstedt for these contributions!
 PS-- Another handy tool for this work is the Journal Writing Rubric.
 PS--For a quick look at Speed Dating with a Book, check out this video of Allison Miller and her students in action!
+For an overview of the course, check out the STRATEGIC READING & WRITING-Curriculum Overview Map.
+For more detailed unit plans, see STRATEGIC READING & WRITING-9th Grade Unit Plans.

 - NPR offers a special series called Three Books, where reviewers recommend three books on a given theme.
 This might be a useful model for students to imitate.